 How to do we maintain our new "Joy" attitude?
 Thanks for listening to Bold Steps with Dr. Mark Jobe, president of the Moody Bible Institute.
 That attitude we have been talking about has everything to do with a choice that you and I need to make.
 But when sin gets in the way…what do we do then?
 Find out about that choice and how to deal with sin on Bold Steps!

 Mark Jobe serves as president of Moody Bible Institute and host of Moody Radio’s Bold Steps.
 He is the author of Unstuck: Out of Your Cave into Your Call (Moody Publishers).
-He is also the lead pastor of New Life Community Church, a Chicago-based ministry with 27 locations throughout Chicago.
+He is also the founding pastor of New Life Community Church, a Chicago-based ministry with 27 locations throughout Chicago.
 Mark earned a diploma from Moody in 1984, a master’s degree from Moody Theological Seminary, and a doctorate in transformational leadership from Bakke Graduate University.
 He and his wife, Dee, have three adult children.

 Bold Steps with Dr. Mark Jobe takes you on the path to freedom and authenticity in Christ.
-With pithy, topical teaching from God’s Word, Dr. Jobe offers simple gospel messages with the power to transform your life.
+With candid, topical teaching from God’s Word, Dr. Jobe offers simple gospel messages with the power to transform your life.
 Drawing on decades as a Chicago-based pastor, the new president of Moody Bible Institute brings clear Bible teaching to people from all walks of life.